-The Office of Worship of the Archdiocese of Washington, under the guidance of the principal liturgist, Cardinal Donald W. Wuerl, and the leadership of the Director, Rev. Mel Ayala, seeks to be a resource for parishes and ministers in the planning of liturgical celebrations and ceremonies.
+The Office of Worship of the Archdiocese of Washington, under the guidance of the principal liturgist, Cardinal Donald W. Wuerl, and the leadership of the Director, Rev. Conrad Murphy, seeks to be a resource for parishes and ministers in the planning of liturgical celebrations and ceremonies.
 It is the responsibility of this office to oversee the liturgical norms and policies of the archdiocese.
 In addition it assists parishes with the formation of its members in various ministries such as Extraordinary Ministers of Holy Communion, lectors and music, as well as providing information in other areas of liturgy.

 Office of Worship Workshops

 Download a pdf of the Workshops for Extraordinary Ministers of Holy Communion and Lectors here.